 I absolutely love the full flavors of curries!
 So I was really excited when I realized just how easy they are to make at home.
 Using curry paste and coconut milk for the sauce, along with pre-cut frozen vegetables, makes this recipe super easy!
 I enjoy the chewiness of the cubed tofu, but if you have a soy allergy or just want to make this dish even easier, you can substitute canned lentils or chickpeas.

-What's the Difference Between Thai Curry and Indian Curry?
+- What's the Difference Between Red, Green, and Yellow Thai Curry Paste?

 The word curry is itself a complicated term with a long history and good deal of variation in meaning.
 But a quick way to differentiate Thai curry from Indian curry (besides, obviously, different ingredients) is that Thai curries tend to be more soupy, while Indian curries tend to be thicker and are often referred to as "gravy."